 One Room Challenge: Home Office

-Week 3- DIY ALERT!!
-This week we are adding open shelves to focal wall of the office.
+Week 3- DIY ALERT!
+This week we are adding open concept shelves to the focal wall of the office.

 RECAP: Just to recap this challenge happens twice a year, April/ October, the designers only have six weeks, from start to finish in order to complete a full room transformation.
 Each week the guest designer’s will link their progress to the host page, Calling It Home, and share their room’s progress.
 The best part is you will be able to follow along step by step with all the participants progress including JENRON DESIGNS and just by clicking the ORC Spring 2018 post.

 After eons of searching and hunting I finally got the perfect printer station for my office.
 Check this beauty I found on sale at the Pottery Barn Outlet.
 It is the Williams Media Console.
 It is the perfect height for a printer station and I just love the rustic look.
 I have to say I am so lucky to have an outlet near my home, it really saves me a ton of money.

 As you can see, clearly my cat Dexter approves of it.
 As I may have mentioned before I am no longer trying to get the perfect pictures without my overly friendly felines.
 They are a part of my life and I have decide that chasing them out of all my pictures clearly offends them and they just want to be a part of the process.
 So, with a deep sign from me…… they are part of the process.